 4. Within 6 months of 2019 alone, 4.1 billion records were breached

 Many companies tend to downplay the scope of cybersecurity threats.
 In 2019 alone, there were 4.1 billion breached records reported in roughly 3800 data breaching cases.
-This number was a 52% increase from 2018, and it’s expected that cases will increase in 2020.
+This number was a 52% increase from 2018, and it’s expected that cases will increase.

 The rise in compromised records is due to hackers using sophisticated tools for accessing sensitive data.
 But even more concerning is that businesses aren’t devoting enough resources to tackle cybersecurity concerns.
 For example, many small businesses don’t prioritize data security until they fall victim to an attack.
 Others don’t include data security as a key business goal, thus keeping employees uninformed about how to protect company data from hacks.